alexklibisz/elastiknn/development/README.md

 - Lectures 13-20 of [this lecture series from IIT Kharagpur](https://www.youtube.com/watch?v=06HGoXE6GAs&list=PLbRMhDVUMngekIHyLt8b_3jQR7C0KUCul&index=14)
 - Assignment 1 of Stanford's [CS231n course](https://cs231n.github.io/)
 - This work-in-progress literature review of [nearest neighbor search methods related to Elasticsearch](https://docs.google.com/document/d/14Z7ZKk9dq29bGeDDmBH6Bsy92h7NvlHoiGhbKTB0YJs/edit)

-## Maintaining releases for Elasticsearch 7.x

-We maintain releases for Elasticsearch 7.x on the elaasticsearch-7x branch.

-This branch should be updated anytime one of these happens:

-1. A release of Elasticsearch 7.x.
-2. A significant change to the build or testing setup.
-3. A significant bugfix that can be easily backported.

-Notably, we won't backport optimizations.
-There is just too much difference between the 8.x and 7.x internals.

-Keeping the two branches reasonably in sync is tricky, especially when compatible and non-compatible commits are interspersed.
-One way to do this seems to be:

-1. Branch off of elasticsearch-7x.
-2. Merge main into the new branch, resolving any conflicts along the way.
-3. Open a PR to merge the new branch into elasticsearch-7x.
-4. Merge the branch with a merge commit, not a squash.